HiddeKehrer/website-clone-project/docs/docs/React-Native/triggering_experiments.md

 const PricingScreen = () => {
   const handleSubscribePress = () => {
-    // Trigger an experiment when the user presses the subscribe button PipeGuru.track('user_tapped_subscribe', { plan: 'premium' });
+    // This event can now be used to trigger an experiment from the PipeGuru dashboard PipeGuru.track('user_viewed_pricing_page', {
+        'plan': 'premium',
+        'user_level': 'power_user',
+        'gender': 'female',
+        'city': 'Berlin',
+        'country': 'Germany'
+    });
   };

   return (